SumoLogic/sumologic-otel-collector/docs/HowToRun.md

 Our container images are stored in AWS Public ECR under the following repository:
 `public.ecr.aws/sumologic/sumologic-otel-collector`.

-One can find all the available tags pushed to this repository at https://gallery.ecr.aws/sumologic/sumologic-otel-collector.
+You can find all the available tags pushed to this repository at https://gallery.ecr.aws/sumologic/sumologic-otel-collector.

-In order to run Sumo Logic OT distro in a container one can use the following set of commands:
+To run the Sumo Logic OT distro in a container you can use the following set of commands:

 ```bash